Doloris Bridges: 1962 Republican U.S. Senate primary

 In response to the Murphy appointment, Mrs. Bridges issued a statement that wished for Murphy “a special blessing from our Lord, because he will have great need of it in the weeks and months ahead.”
 But she immediately decided to run for Murphy's seat, which was the subject of a special election in November 1962.
 When kicking off her campaign, she stated that she wished to win and hold the seat for “the rest of my life.”
 Her opponents in the primary included Murphy, Congressman Perkins Bass, and Congressman Chester Merrow, all of whom except Bridges incurred the wrath of Loeb's editorials.
 During the campaign, she advocated an invasion of Cuba to overthrow the Castro regime.
 She finished a close second in the primary, less than 2,000 votes behind Bass, but ahead of Murphy and Merrow.
 Bass lost in the general election to Democrat Thomas J. McIntyre.

 1964 New Hampshire presidential primary

-In the 1964 Republican presidential primary in New Hampshire, she was an early and prominent supporter of Barry Goldwater, who in 1962 had criticized Powell's failure to appoint her to the Senate.
+In the 1964 Republican presidential primary in New Hampshire, she was an early and prominent supporter of Barry Goldwater, who, in 1962, had criticized Powell's failure to appoint her to the Senate.
 Had Goldwater earned the most votes, she and the others on the Goldwater slate would have represented New Hampshire at the 1964 Republican National Convention.
-Instead, relatively more New Hampshire Republican primary voters wrote in the name of a non-candidate who had not even entered the state—former Massachusetts Senator Henry Cabot Lodge Jr., who was then the U.S. Ambassador to Vietnam.
+Instead, more New Hampshire Republican primary voters wrote in the name of a non-candidate who had not even entered the state—former Massachusetts Senator Henry Cabot Lodge Jr., who was then the U.S. Ambassador to Vietnam.